sfayn2/sfayn_gqlserver/README.md

 * Focus on designing your own frontend Store Template
 * Django Admin to create your own Shop data (ex.
 Shop, Products, Order, Customer, etc.)

+## Work in Progress
+This Project is currently under active development.
+Major changes are ongoing.